lowvoltage/lowvoltage.github.io/_posts/2017-07-13-Raspberry-Pi-MQTT-Server.md

 $ curl https://github.com/<username>.keys | tee -a ~/.ssh/authorized_keys
 ```

-Logout and ssh into the Pi again to test the key-based authentication.
+Logout and login into the Pi again to test the key-based authentication.
 There should be no prompt for a password.

 ## Tighten up security
-Pi's default username and password are an obvious security risk and with SSH access enabled we can fully disable password-based authentication.
+Pi's default username and password are an obvious security risk, but with SSH access enabled we can safely disable password-based authentication.
 ```
 $ sudo vim /etc/ssh/sshd_config
 ```